Optus mobile plans: price, data and value compared

 Optus mobile plans comparison

 Optus postpaid customers also get exclusive perks such as access to Optus SubHub, where you can save 10% per month on the cost of selected subscription services (including Netflix, Prime Video and Binge) if you bring three or more together.
-You can also receive a sizeable discount of $18 per month on a subscription to Optus Sport, meaning you’ll only pay $6.99 a month instead of $24.99.
+You can also receive a sizable discount of $18 per month on a subscription to Optus Sport, meaning you’ll only pay $6.99 instead of $24.99.

 If you’re looking for variety, Optus also has a slightly broader selection of plans than most other telcos, including a multitude of prepaid plan options so you can choose the ideal length and data allowance.
 You can also bundle many of the latest phone models with a plan at Optus.